It’s amazing to think that 2004 was 10 years ago.

 On the final leg of our trip we experienced some of the sights, smells and tastes of Australia and Thailand.
 When we alighted the plane in London, we were greeted by UK officials checking that no one on board had been in Thailand on Boxing Day.
 It was a stark reminder that while we were exploring and enjoying life, for many the world had changed immeasurably and forever.

-Within a year our own lives experienced a tectonic shift with catastrophic consequences.
+Within a year our own lives experienced a tectonic shift.
 On 12th October 2005 our son was born limp and not breathing, leaving him with severe brain damage (Cerebral Palsy).

 My heart broke, my emotions raged, my God seemed silent and my world began shrinking.